Keats/vincentprouillet/content/blog/2016-04-15_introducing-tera.md

 }
 ```

-The trickiest bit was handling precedence in blocks so that something like `{{1 / 2 + 3 * 2 + 42}}` would parse as expected.
+The trickiest bit was handling precedence in blocks so that something like `{% raw %}{{1 / 2 + 3 * 2 + 42}}{% endraw %}` would parse as expected.
 This is done by assigning precedence values to each kind of token and looking forward to see if something with higer precedence is coming.
 I would be surprised if there was not a bug in there.

 The output of the parser is a classic AST.